hongpham/Workshop-Protect-your-IoT-fleet/Module 4: Receive alerts in real-time/README.md

 ## 1. Send SMS message to your phone (only available in [region that supports SMS messaging](https://docs.aws.amazon.com/sns/latest/dg/sns-supported-regions-countries.html)):

 You can subcribe your phone number to SNS topic receive alerts from IoT Device Defender.
-When a new alert occur, SNS will send you a SMS message (please note that SMS cost may be applied to your phone number)
+When a new alert occurs, SNS will send you a SMS message (SMS cost will be charged)

 1. Sign in to your AWS account.
 From AWS console home, click **SNS**